HaoZeke/artn-plugin/docs/params/alpha_mix_cr.rst

 Related commands
 """"""""""""""""

-see nnewchance to control the maximum number convex region allowed to be crossed.
+See :doc:`nnewchance` to control the maximum number convex regions allowed to be crossed.